 How does Chinese Medicine look after women’s health?

-Firstly, it has always recognised that women are different, and that medicine for them should reflect this.
+Firstly, it has always understood that women are different, and that medicine for them should reflect this.
 The earliest Chinese medical texts discuss female anatomy and health, and many important texts have chapters devoted to women’s health.
 There were Chinese doctors who specialised in treating women as early as the 2nd century AD, and today there are doctors whose family have been doing so for as many as 37 generations.
 There are even acupuncture points that are used for complaints as specific as lower back pain during a period.

 There’s a bit more about Chinese Medicine gynaecology here by my mentor, Steven Clavey.
 He also shows some research covering its treatment of infertility, gynaecological pain, endometriosis, and menopausal symptoms